Online Safety for Parents & Carers

 Digital technologies have become integral to the lives of children, both within and outside school.
 These technologies are powerful tools, which open up new opportunities for everyone.
 They can stimulate discussion, promote creativity and kindle awareness of contexts to promote effective learning.

-E-Safety is an important part of children’s education in today’s digital world and at Nunney First School we take active steps to embed e-safety in our curriculum and children’s learning.
-We also want to help parents and carers improve their own understanding of e-safety so that they can support their children to use the Internet and digital media in a safe and secure way.
+All children are entitled to be safe whenever they access the Internet.
+At Nunney First School, we take active steps to embed online safety in our curriculum and children’s learning.
+We also want to help parents and carers improve their own understanding of online safety, so that they can support their children to use the Internet and digital media in a safe and responsible way.

 Keeping Children Safe Online

-Parents are encouraged to work in partnership with the school to teach children about the importance of e-safety.
+Parents are encouraged to work in partnership with the school to teach children about the importance of online safety.
 Children use the Internet to learn, play, socialise and express themselves.
 It is a highly creative place and offers a wealth of opportunity.
-The technology that children use every day can seem daunting to parents and carers who often worry about the risks children can face online.
+The technology that children use every day may seem daunting to parents and carers, who often worry about the risks children can face online.

-Get Safe Online produced a simple checklist you can use to help you protect your child online and decrease the risks they take.
+Get Safe Online has produced a simple checklist parents can use to help protect children when they are online, and reduce the risks they take.

 - Ask your child to tell you about the sites they like to visit and what they enjoy doing online.

 - Ask them about how they stay safe online.
 What tips do they have for you?
-What is ok and what is not ok to share?
+What is okay and what is not okay to share?

 - Ask your child if they know where to go for help, where to find safety advice and how to report or block the services they use.